A5004 road: Route

 The road starts at the junction with the A53 just north of Buxton Opera House, where it is called Manchester Road.
 It climbs out of Buxton in a series fairly gentle curves in a northwesterly direction, reaching its summit at 427m (1400 feet) at the eastern edge of Wild Moor.
 At this point it crosses the watershed between the North Sea and Irish Sea, and starts to descend into the valley of the River Goyt via a series of sharp bends.
 The former route that descended into a branch valley before climbing back onto the current route can be clearly seen to the west.
 The road then straightens for about 3/4 mi before entering a second series of curves before passing the hamlet of Fernilee.
 After Fernilee there is a third series of bends that bring the road to Whaley Bridge.
 The Western side of the road between Fernilee and Whaley Bridge is embanked behind a retaining wall.
 Failure of this wall in several places has caused some subsidence.

 The road enters Whaley Bridge at Horwich End, where there are traffic lights at a junction with the B5470 (Chapel-en-le-Frith to Macclesfield road), commonly known as 'The Highwayman'.
+It is then crossed by the Buxton Line railway on the Grade II-listed arched iron Buxton Road Bridge.
 The A5004 continues north, forming the main street of Whaley Bridge before terminating at a roundabout with the A6 at Bridgemont.